 Spun cotton shapes are made of paper and can easily be glued to each other.
 Notice how they all have a small hole on one side.

 - One strand of 18 gauge paper wrapped floral stem wire.

 - A few feathers.
 We used three for this project.
 We wanted a bird project that makes conservative use of feathers but still looks great.

-- A little bit of glue to glue the feathers to the spun cotton shapes and to glue the ball and the egg together.
+- A little bit of glue.
 We used regular white tacky glue.
 It works very well.
 It dries fairly fast and creates a strong bond.